Truck Drivers with Diabetes – DOT Regulations

 The FMCSA diabetes panel is currently reviewing the physical standards qualifications.
 There are several process steps.
 All considerations and amendments must be reviewed and approved by the FMCSA medical board and chief medical officer.

 The DOT and FMCSA have discussed the possibility of doing away with the diabetic exemption program.
 However, the program’s abolishment is not set in stone.
 For now, truck drivers with Type 1 or Type 2 diabetes still must apply for the diabetic exemption, to drive commercial vehicles on out-of-state highways.
+Future changes may include requirements for a stable insulin regimen to ensure drivers can safely operate commercial vehicles.

-How to apply for the diabetic exemption program
+How to apply for the diabetic exemption program and pass the DOT physical exam

 This information is courtesy of non forced dispatch.